klucznicy/bip-pages/README.md

 * its author.

 Additionally, the extension automatically creates a rudimentary editable main page for your BIP (containing all the information required by law), as well as a page with basic usage instructions (also required by law).

+# Installation

+Download this repository into your Wordpress installation's `wp-content/plugins/` directory and activate the plugin in your admin panel.

 # Copyright